matstc/rhok-accountability/README.md

 The application should now be running at heroku's URL.

+OPTIONAL: if you want to show an email address for users to contact in case they need help, set the `help_email` variable like this:

+  `heroku config:add help_email=YOUR_EMAIL_ADDRESS`

+The email address will then be shown on the main page.

 ### 3 – Create your spreadsheet

 Go to heroku's URL and fill out the following form: